Keftark/push_swap/README.md

 <h1>Installation:</h1>

-Download the push_swap folder and open a command pompt inside.
+Download the push_swap folder and open a terminal inside.

-Type "make" to compile the project.
+Type `make` to compile the project.

-Start the program by typing "./push_swap <random amount of numbers>".
+Start the program by typing `./push_swap <random amount of numbers>`.

+Example:

-Example: "./push_swap 5 -100 67 -34 9 55 -1"
+`./push_swap 5 -100 67 -34 9 55 -1`